 Thread subsystem The thread subsystem has a per-thread tree of instruction instances.
-Each node in 680 the tree is an instruction instance, a piece of state representing a single instruction in the process of being 681 fetched, decoded and executed; its state includes the current pseudocode state (such states are listed in 682 Figure 2.13), as well as any other ancillary data required by the operational model (pending addresses 683 and values and so on).
-684
+Each node in the tree is an instruction instance, a piece of state representing a single instruction in the process of being fetched, decoded and executed; its state includes the current pseudocode state (such states are listed in and values and so on).